Heritage

 The Brandreth Family

-One year later he added the Manor of Houghton, the church of Houghton Regis and land surrounding them to create his larger estate of Houghton Regis.
+One year later, he added the Manor of Houghton, the church of Houghton Regis and the land surrounding them to create his more significant estate of Houghton Regis.
 A successful businessman and now a country gentleman,

 Henry became an active and respected statesman in Parliament.
-He was appointed to the Committee of Safety set up in 1659 by the high command of the New Model Army just before the Restoration of Charles II and is mentioned in the famous diary of Samuel Pepys.
+Just before the Restoration of Charles II, the high command of the New Model Army appointed him to the Committee of Safety, which was established in 1659.
+Henry is also mentioned in Samuel Pepys's famous diary.

 The Renaissance and Renewal Project

-Historic changes in ownership (including council boundaries) left the parkland diminished in size, but the park was awarded a funding bid of £2.2 million to transform the park from Heritage and Big Lottery Funds ‘Parks for People’ grant scheme in June 2015.
-The programme supports heritage parks to improve their condition, become better managed, and better recorded, interpreted and explained: with a view toward long term sustainability.
+Historic changes in ownership (including council boundaries) left the parkland diminished in size, but the park was awarded a bid of £2.2 million to transform the park from Heritage and Big Lottery Funds ‘Parks for People’ grant scheme in June 2015.
+The programme supports heritage parks in improving their condition, becoming better managed, and better recorded, interpreted, and explained, with a view toward long-term sustainability.

 The Renaissance and Renewal project has so far restored the vitality of the park by: